 In addition, auction-time bid strategies must be aligned to the default conversion goal in order for Shopping campaigns that are included in the bid strategy to be enabled for auction-time bidding.
 Shopping campaigns in auction-time bid strategies that are not aligned to the default conversion goal will continue to run on intraday bidding if placed in an auction-time enabled bid strategy.

-While Google Ads Shopping and Smart Shopping campaigns must be in Search Ads 360 bid strategies that are aligned to the default conversion goal, Google Ads Shopping and Smart Shopping campaigns can (optionally) be placed in auction-time bid strategies that use the default conversion goal and either a Google Ads "Store Visit" goal or a Google Ads "Store Visit Value" goal.
+While Google Ads Shopping and Smart Shopping campaigns must be in Search Ads 360 bid strategies that are aligned to the default conversion goal, Google Ads Shopping and Smart Shopping campaigns can (optionally) be placed in auction-time bid strategies that use the default conversion goal and either a Google Ads "Store Visit" goal, a Google Ads "Store Visit Value" goal, or a Google Ads "Store Sales" goal.

-If you choose this option, the default conversion goal and the "Store Visit" or "Store Visit Value" goal will appear as a separate goal from the default conversion goal in Search Ads 360.
+If you choose this option, the default conversion goal and the "Store Visit," "Store Visit Value," or "Store Sales" goal will appear as a separate goal from the default conversion goal in Search Ads 360.
 In addition, a separate conversion action set from the default conversion goal will appear in Google Ads.
+Although these bid strategy goals will be displayed as not being aligned to the default conversion goal, Google Ads Shopping campaigns within the bid strategy will continue to use auction-time bidding as expected.

 Note that the Google Ads "New Customer Value" Shopping conversion goal is not supported by Search Ads 360 auction-time bidding for Shopping campaigns at this time.
 Any value set in Google Ads for this goal will not be visible in Search Ads 360, and performance might not be optimal.